Samera2022/WeatherAnalysisDashboard/README.md

-# WeatherAnalysisDashboard
+# Weather Analysis Dashboard
-A Weather Analysis Dashboard powered by Julia for college homework.
+A Julia-powered weather analysis dashboard for college homework.
+Note: Only version v0.0.6 is uploaded because the project was not initially intended for GitHub.